telerik/ajax-docs/controls/chat/overview.md

 * **[Custom Components]({%slug chat/functionality/components%})** - Integration of custom components, which allows the use of JavaScript to render any content.

+To get familiar with the UI elements of the RadChat you can check the [RadChat Structure]({%slug chat/structure%}) article.

 # See Also